dotnet/docs/docs/architecture/modernize-desktop/deploying-modern-desktop-applications.md

 ![MSIX managing updates](media\deploying-modern-desktop-applications\msix-managing-updates.png)

-With Streaming installation, the user can start working on your application really quickly while other parts of the app are downloaded on the background.
+With Streaming installation, the user can start working on your application quickly while other parts of the app are downloaded on the background.
-This feature contributes to a very engaging experience for your users.
+This feature contributes to an engaging experience for your users.

-Through optional packages feature you achieve componentization on your app deployment so you can download them when needed.
+Through optional packages feature you achieve componentization on your app deployment, so you can download them when needed.

 #### Simple packaging and deployment